cyberrangecz/devops-tf-deployment/HELM.md

  * `acme_contact` - Let's encrypt contact email address
  * `gen_user_count` - number of user accounts that should be generated in local oidc issuer
  * `head_host` - FQDN or IP address of CyberRangeCZ Platform portal.
 Can be set to **cluster_ip** output from [tf-openstack-base](tf-openstack-base).
  * `users` - map of OIDC user accounts.
 Local OIDC issuer accounts are created in local Keycloak provider and registered in CyberRangeCZ Platform.
-For local OIDC issuer account uncomment "Example of a user from local Keycloack issuer" section in the template and replace **head_host** for **cluster_ip** output from [tf-openstack-base](tf-openstack-base).
+For local OIDC issuer account uncomment "Example of a user from local Keycloak issuer" section in the template and replace **head_host** for **cluster_ip** output from [tf-openstack-base](tf-openstack-base).

 Required variables for OpenStack:
  * `application_credential_id` - application credentials ID, which was generated for CyberRangeCZ Platform